EReL-MIR/EReL-MIR.github.io/challenge/mmctr-track2.md

 1. Awarded teams must comply with relevant open-source licenses and release their competition solutions.
 2. Awarded teams are required to present their solutions either on-site at the workshop or online.
+3. Each player should only take part in only one team.
+Cheating and plagiarism are not allowed.
+4. Each team can submit 3 solutions every day.

 ### Reference

 [1] Yongxin Ni, Yu Cheng, Xiangyan Liu, Junchen Fu, Youhua Li, Xiangnan He, Yongfeng Zhang, Fajie Yuan, A Content-Driven Micro-Video Recommendation Dataset at Scale, Arxiv 2023.